Russia and US hold tense talks on Ukraine crisis | DW | 10.01.2022

 Russian representatives are this week also set to meet delegations from NATO and the Organization for Security and Cooperation in Europe (OSCE).

-Speaking to reporters after the talks concluded, Russia's deputy foreign minister said the US positions came as "no surprise."
+Speaking to reporters after the talks concluded, Russia's deputy foreign minister said that the talks with the US were "difficult" and "professional."
+But he said the US positions came as "no surprise."

 "Certain threats or warnings were put forward [...]
 We explained to our colleagues that we have no plans to 'attack' Ukraine," Ryabkov said.